CMU-Graphics/Scotty3D/docs/pathtracer/intersecting_objects.md

 ## Step 2: `Sphere::hit`

 You also need to implement the `hit` routines for the `Sphere` class in `student/shapes.cpp`.
-Remember that your intersection tests should respect the ray's `dist_bound`.
-Because spheres always represent closed surfaces, you should not flip back-facing normals you did with triangles.
+Remember that your intersection tests should respect the ray's `dist_bound`, and that normals should be out-facing.

 **Tip 1:** take care **NOT** to use the `Vec3::normalize()` method when computing your normal vector.
 You should instead use `Vec3::unit()`, since `Vec3::normalize()`